-Create or Tend a School Garden
+Back to all Project Ideas / Create or Tend a School Garden

 On top of all of these benefits, when kids see and learn about where their veggies come from, there’s a good chance they are going to eat more of them, which could help lower obesity rates and make our children healthier.
 Get your hands dirty by building a garden at a school in your community.
 Whether they are container gardens, raised beds, fruit trees or herb gardens, school gardens serve as hands-on classrooms for students of all ages.
 You can use planting a garden with students as an opportunity to teach lessons about plant cycles and the environment, as well as teamwork, responsibility and nutritional values.

-Remember to track your impact by recording the type of garden you’ve created or tended and the square footage of garden space on campus.
+Record the type of garden you’ve created or tended and the square footage of garden space on campus.

 - Form a team of administrators, parents, teachers, students and other members of the school community who can help you set and achieve a goal for the garden.
 Make sure everyone knows the value of a school garden, and then work with them to create a plan.
 The OK Recycling Association has a great guide for creating your plan.